semiformal-net/econ-pod/README.md

-# Simple Python Economist Podcast RSS Server
+# Economist Podcast RSS Server

-Podcast RSS server based in Python Flask server.
-This is meant to be run preiodically with cron.
-It builds a static directory containing recent Economist episodes and an rss feed.
+Podcast RSS server for the Economist audio edition.
+This serves the Economist audio edition as a standard rss feed so you can listen to it in your preferred podcast app.

 ## Requirements

-Python & a web server.
+This is meant to be run periodically with cron.
+It builds a static directory containing recent Economist episodes and an rss feed and requires just Python & a web server.
 See `requirements.txt`

 ## Quick start